 We hope the following helps to keep you safe from fraudsters.
-Here are some scams but there are always new ones coming up so you need to forever be careful.
-If it sounds too good to be true it usually is.
+This is not a comprehensive list but may be a help – we take no responsibility for the advice/information below.
+Here are some scams but there are always new ones coming up, so you need to forever be careful.
+As the saying goes “ If it sounds too good to be true it usually is.”

 Here is some information we have put together from various sources which may help.